Exact and Approximate Heterogeneous Bayesian Decentralized Data Fusion: Conditional Independence in Dynamic Systems

 \section{Conditional Independence in Dynamic Systems}

+To describe and analyze the problem of conditional independence for heterogeneous fusion in dynamic systems, we assume (without loss of generality) that the local subset $\chi_L$ describe static rvs, and that the common subsets $\chi_C$ describes dynamic rvs.
+Note that the opposite case, where the local subset is dynamic and common subset is static, is simpler, since filtering preserves the required conditional independence assumption.

-For a dynamic or partially-dynamic Bayesian network, as in Fig. \ref{fig:GraphModel}(b), it is generally not possible to claim conditional independence of local states (or local data) based on the filtered dynamic state, $s_i\not\perp s_j|x_k$, i.e., $s_i$ and $s_j$ are not conditionally independent given $x_k$ when it is successively marginalized over time.
-Since this conditional independence is required to allow heterogeneous fusion, there is a need to regain conditional independence in dynamic stochastic systems.
-There are two approaches to solve this problem: (i) by keeping a distribution over the full time history $p(x_{k:0},s_i,s_j|Z_k)$, where $x_{k:0}$ denotes all common dynamic states from $k=0$ until current time step $k$; (ii) by enforcing conditional independence after marginalization by disconnecting the dependencies between the relevant random states.
+For the heterogeneous fusion algorithms in (\ref{eq:setFusionPDF}) to be valid, the local subsets must be conditionally independent given the common subsets (\ref{eq:condInd}).
+However, in problems corresponding to dynamic or partially-dynamic Bayesian networks, e.g., in Fig. \ref{fig:GraphModel}(b), it is generally not possible to claim conditional independence of local states (or local data) based on the \emph{filtered} dynamic state.
+In Fig. \ref{fig:GraphModel}(b), $s_i\not\perp s_j|x_k$, i.e., $s_i$ and $s_j$ are not conditionally independent given $x_k$ when it is successively marginalized over time.
+Thus there is a need to regain conditional independence in dynamic stochastic systems for the above fusion rules to work correctly.

+There are two approaches to solve this problem: (i) keeping a distribution over the full time history $p(\chi_{C,k:1},\chi_{L}|Z_k)$, where $\chi_{C,k:1}$ denotes all common dynamic rvs from $k=1$ until current time step $k$; (ii) enforcing conditional independence after marginalization by conservative approximations which disconnects the dependencies between the relevant random states.
 In the following, these solutions for the case of general pdfs are discussed.
-Then, Sec. \ref{subSec:Gaussians} derives specific closed-form representations for Gaussian distributions.
+Then, Sec. \ref{subSec:Gaussians} derives specific closed-form representations for Gaussian distributions, and a pseudo-code, summarizing the different steps each agent takes to perform heterogeneous fusion is given in Algorithm \ref{algo:CF2}.